msharma84/Technical_Concepts/kafka.md

 -------------------

 **Topic** - A topic is a category or feed name to which records are published.
-		Topic is an entity in Kafka with a name.
+		Topic is an entity in Kafka with a name. <br>
 **Zookeper** - is used for managing and coordinating Kafka Broker **Broker** - kafka cluster is a set of servers, each of which is called a broker **Partition** - Topics are broken upto into ordered commit logs called partitions